 Jerry Foley is a graduate of the University of Southern California.
 He served in a variety of technical positions during a thirteen year run at NBC including time on the "Today Show," "Saturday Night Live," local and network news, soap operas, and national sporting events.
 As a network Technical Director, he moved from NBC to CBS with David Letterman in 1993.
 In June of 1995, he succeeded Hal Gurnee as Director.
 He became a LATE SHOW Supervising Producer in May of 2003 while continuing as Director.

-Late Show productions have also included ambitious outdoor events on Manhattan's 53rd street, the roof of the Ed Sullivan Theater and atop the theater's Broadway marquee.
-Foley has directed over 2500 national and international music acts as well as a lengthy list of film, theater and sports talent.
-He has directed numerous single and multi camera comedy segments both in studio and on location.
-He also created three of the show's distinctive opening title sequences.
+Jerry Foley has directed over 3900 hours of late night television including national and international music acts and a long list of film, theater, and sports talent.
+He has also directed numerous single and multi-camera comedy segments both in studio and on location.
+He created four of the LATE SHOW's distinctive opening title sequences.

 Foley has received twenty Emmy nominations and six Directors Guild Nominations.